Remon-Ansary/Beego-Project/readme.md

 ## Features

 ```
-- Can search cat by breed
+- Can search cat images by breed
-- Can search cat by category
+- Can search cat images by category
 - Can search cat images by static or animated images
-- Can search cat images by breed
+- Can filter cat images by order
+- can set images per page

 ```

 ### Prerequisite